PLUTO: A Public Value Assessment Tool: Discussion

 \section{Discussion}

-The development and evaluation of PLUTO have provided valuable insights into the challenges and opportunities associated with operationalizing a multi-faceted concept like public value in a usefully quantifiable way.
-One of the most significant lessons learned is balancing clarity and inclusivity.
-Feedback consistently highlighted that while the tool's purpose and structure were generally well-received, users with varying backgrounds would likely require additional guidance to fully engage with it.
+The development and evaluation of PLUTO have provided valuable insights into the challenges and opportunities associated with operationalizing a multi-faceted concept like public value.
+A key takeaway was the balance between clarity and inclusivity.
+While the tool's purpose and structure were generally well-received, users with different backgrounds would likely require additional guidance to engage effectively.

 The inclusion of information boxes and a glossary improved accessibility.
 They highlighted the necessity of designing tools adaptable to diverse audiences, including those with limited data ethics or analytics expertise.
-The limitation that PLUTO is not suitable for all audiences is mitigated, however, by the fact that the PLUTO tool is supposed to be a prototype that communities, authorities, or other entities could adjust to better suit their own needs and their definition of public value.
+While PLUTO may not suit all audiences, this limitation is offset by its design as a prototype that communities or authorities can adapt to their needs and notions of public value.
 For example, if a rural community wanted to use PLUTO to assess (and maximise) the public value of a university using data from precision farming for environmental and climate monitoring, the questions and the weightings could be adjusted to better suit this specific setting and context.
 The iterative process regarding question development that we outline in the \hyperref[sec:background]{Background section} can be used as a basis to adapt PLUTO for different contexts.
-A recurring challenge during development was ensuring that PLUTO produced fair and representative results for all users.
-The initial rounds of feedback revealed concerns about cultural and contextual biases, particularly with regard to the language and framing of questions.
-These insights led to modifications that have made the tool more inclusive of users from marginalized groups and LMICs.
-Such adaptations highlight the importance of co-design and collaboration in creating relevant tools across diverse settings.
-PLUTO's reception thus far and its growing user community demonstrate the demand for practical tools to assess public value in digital practices.
-It suggests that PLUTO has the potential to influence data governance at multiple levels, from grassroots initiatives to international policymaking.
-It will be critical to ensure that PLUTO remains adaptable to different regulatory, cultural, and organizational contexts as its use expands over time.
-Furthermore, to support collaborative use of PLUTO, future iterations may need to incorporate shared functionalities with differentiated access, enabling multiple stakeholders to use PLUTO to assess collaborative uses of data.